Anthony Perkins: Film and Broadway debut

 While still a student at Rollins College, Perkins traveled to California during summer vacation in hopes of beginning a film career.
 Aware that Metro-Goldwyn-Mayer was producing a screen adaptation of Years Ago, he spent time around the studio lot, hoping to be noticed by a casting director and offered a screen test.

 Perkins later recounted that he spent the summer running errands and delivering food for the studio guards.
 During a screen test for Margaret O'Brien, a director needed someone to appear in the background, and a studio worker suggested using Perkins.
 He was called in to stand in front of the camera, and when the director asked him to move, he responded, drawing attention to himself.
 This unplanned appearance led to his involvement in the screen test.

 Later that summer, Perkins was cast in the role of Fred Whitmarsh in the film adaptation, retitled The Actress (1953), alongside Jean Simmons and Spencer Tracy.
-The film was directed by George Cukor, a former collaborator and friend of Perkins's late father.
+The film was directed by George Cukor, who had been collaborator and friend of Perkins's late father.

-Perkins gained wider recognition in 1954 when he replaced John Kerr in the lead role of Tea and Sympathy on Broadway, directed by Elia Kazan, another friend of his father.
-In the play, he portrayed Tom Lee, a college student perceived as effeminate, who is "fixed" through a romantic encounter with a woman.
-The role bore autobiographical parallels for Perkins, and he later described it as one of the most meaningful performances of his career.
-Despite the play's homophobic themes and resolution, it was one of the first major Broadway productions to depict homosexuality explicitly, and it attracted a significant gay audience.
-Perkins's performance was well received and considered by many to surpass that of his predecessor.
+Perkins gained wider recognition in 1954 when he replaced John Kerr in the lead male role of Tea and Sympathy on Broadway, directed by Elia Kazan, another friend of his father.
+In the play, he portrayed Tom Lee, a college student perceived as homosexual who experiences personal growth through a romantic encounter with a woman.
+It was one of the first major Broadway productions to depict homosexuality explicitly, and it attracted a significant gay audience.
+Perkins had auditioned for the play with the prospect of co-starring with Deborah Kerr, whom he idolized and who helped him relax during his reading.
+However, one disappointment was that shortly after he was cast, Kerr was replaced by Joan Fontaine with whom he had no chemistry.
+Nevertheless, the role bore autobiographical parallels for Perkins, and he later described it as one of the most meaningful performances of his career.

 Joan Fickett, who played opposite Perkins in the play, commented on his suitability for the role, noting the authenticity and emotional depth he brought to the character.
 The play's success and Perkins's performance drew renewed interest from Hollywood.

-According to biographer Charles Winecoff, Perkins was drafted during the run of Tea and Sympathy, despite the Korean War having recently ended.
-He reportedly informed the Selective Service that he was a "practicing homosexual" to be deemed unfit for military service.
-This decision reportedly had significant psychological consequences for Perkins and left him deeply affected.
+According to biographer Charles Winecoff, Perkins was drafted during the run of Tea and Sympathy, despite the Korean War having recently ended; he then informed the Selective Service that he was a "practicing homosexual" to be deemed unfit for military service.
+Having to reveal his orientation reportedly left Perkins deeply affected.